plockaby/test-python/README.md

 ssh-keygen -t ed25519 -C commitizen -f deploy_key -P ""
 ```

-This will create two files: `deploy_key` and `deploy_key.pub`. **DO NOT COMMIT THESE** Save them off somewhere for future reference.
+This will create two files: `deploy_key` and `deploy_key.pub`. **DO NOT COMMIT THESE.** Save them off somewhere for future reference.
 Take the `deploy_key.pub` file and add it as a deploy key to the repo and make sure that it has write access.
 Take the private key, aka the non `.pub` file, and create a secret called `DEPLOY_KEY` in the repo.
 This will be used by commitizen to push commits with the changelog to the `main` branch.

 Then set up some branch rules.
 These will only work on public repos.
 Or, if you have paid for a pro or team plan or enterprise plan, then it will work on private repos, too.